snippet-java/nodejs-cloudant-form-geojson-example/README.md

 ### Using Google Map

-To properly use Google Map, you will have to include the API key on the script included as shown below:
+To properly use Google Map, you will have to include the API key on the script included on the `<head>` section as shown below:

 `<script src="https://maps.googleapis.com/maps/api/js?key=<API_KEY>"></script>`

-where `API_KEY` needs to be obtained from Google.
+where `<API_KEY>` needs to be obtained from Google.
+For more info, please refer to the following link: [https://developers.google.com/maps/documentation/javascript/get-api-key](https://developers.google.com/maps/documentation/javascript/get-api-key)

+### Page / Form description

+The page has 3 sections:
+- Item list
+- Add / Edit form
+- Map

+To add an item, fill in the form and use a unique item ID.
+To edit / update an item, click the item ID from the list, an modify from the form.

+After adding or updating the item, the list will be updated, and the map will be updated as well.

 ### Privacy Notice